More than 70% of Nagorno-Karabakh’s population flees as separatist government says it will dissolve

 Some of those who fled the regional capital of Stepanakert said they had no hope for the future.

-“I left Stepanakert having a slight hope that maybe something will change and I will come back soon, and these hopes are ruined after reading about the dissolution of our government,” 21-year-old student Ani Abaghyan told The Associated Press on Thursday.
+“I left Stepanakert having a slight hope that maybe something will change and I will come back soon, and these hopes are ruined after reading about the dissolution of our government,” 21-year-old student Ani Abaghyan told The Associated Press.

+“I don’t want to live with the Azerbaijanis,” said Narine Karamyan, 50.
+“Maybe there are some people who will return to their homes.
+I don’t want that.
+I want to live as an Armenian.”

 During the three decades of conflict in the region, Azerbaijan and separatists inside Nagorno-Karabakh, alongside allies in Armenia, have accused the other of targeted attacks, massacres and other atrocities, leaving people on both sides deeply suspicious and fearful.